Severson-Group/AMDC-Hardware/docs/Encoder.md

 `PPR` describes the number of high pulses on either _A_ or _B_ over a single revolution.
 This is equivalent to cycles or periods per revolution. `CPR` usually denotes the counts per revolution, which represents the number of quadrature decoded states between _A_ and _B_.
 The plot above shows that there are 4 states per square wave period, therefore, `CPR` = 4 * `PPR`.

 Terminology differs from manufacturer to manufacturer.
-It is recommended that the user verify that `PPR` or `CPR` have this same definition in the specification of an individual encoder.
+It is recommended that the user verifies that `PPR` or `CPR` have this same definition in the specification of an individual encoder.
+[This manufacturer](https://www.usdigital.com/products/encoders/incremental/kit/E5), for example, has a different definition of `CPR` and `PPR`.
+They define `CPR` as cycles/rev which is equivalent to pulses/rev (`PPR`) in this document, and they define `PPR` the same as `CPR` in this document.
+To avoid confusion, the larger of the two (the 4x one - counts/rev) should always be used when calculating the frequency and comparing with the maximum recommended limit of 20kHz.
 More information on CPR and PPR can be found [here](https://www.cuidevices.com/blog/what-is-encoder-ppr-cpr-and-lpr) and in the comments of [PR 106](https://github.com/Severson-Group/AMDC-Hardware/pull/106).

 ### 2. DB9 Connector